Famous Downstate Illinoisans

-What Thomas Jefferson liked to call Sinnissippi has given Illinois three governors to date; the one that had the closest ties to the region was progressive Frank O. Lowden, who served in Springfield.
+What Thomas Jefferson liked to call Sinnissippi has given Illinois three governors to date; the one that had the closest ties to the region was progressive Frank O. Lowden, who served in Springfield from 1917 to 1921.
 The region also gave Illinois Ruth Hanna McCormick.
-Owner of a dairy and breeding farm near Byron, she was a state legislator who in 1928 won an at-large Congressional seat that made her the first woman in Illinois to win a statewide election.
+Owner of a dairy and breeding farm near Byron, she was a state legislator who in 1928 won an at-large congressional seat that made her the first woman in Illinois to win a statewide election.

 John B. Anderson, who was born in 1922 in Rockford and served ten terms as a U.S Representative, ran for President an independent in 1980.